-Receivables under service concession arrangements and trade and bills receivables (Continued)

-The movements of the loss allowances for receivables under service concession arrangements and trade and bills receivables are as follows:
+Receivables under service concession arrangements and trade receivables (Continued) The movements of the loss allowances for receivables under service concession arrangements and trade receivables are as follows:

-Receivables u concession a Trade and bills receivables 2021 HK\$'000 2020 HK\$'000 2021 HK\$'000 2020 HK\$'000 Opening loss allowances Provision for impairment recognised in the consolidated statement of profit or loss 12,778 - 5,933 - Closing loss allowances 12,778 5,933
+Receivables under service concession arrangements Trade receivables 2023 HK\$'000 2022 HK\$'000 2023 HK\$'000 2022 HK\$'000 Opening loss allowances Provision for impairment recognised in the consolidated statement 26,778 12,778 11,933 5,933 of profit or loss 9,226 14,000 6,634 6,000 Closing loss allowances 36,004 26,778 18,567 11,933

-Receivables under service concession arrangements and trade and bills receivables are written off when there is no reasonable expectation of recovery.
+Receivables under service concession arrangements and trade receivables are written off when there is no reasonable expectation of recovery.
 Indicators that there is no reasonable expectation of recovery include, amongst others, the failure of a debtor to engage in a repayment plan with the Group, and a failure to make contractual payments.

-Impairment losses on receivables under service concession arrangements and trade and bills receivables are presented as net impairment losses within operating profit.
+Impairment losses on receivables under service concession arrangements and trade receivables are presented as net impairment losses within operating profit.
 Subsequent recoveries of amounts previously written off are credited against the same line item.